sophiagzf/teamHoward/README.md

 Congrats!
 Your data should be loaded into the SQL database!

 ## How to Generate the Report
+Please make sure you have the credentials.py file filled out from part 1 of loading the SQL database.

 Please make sure you have the following Python libraries: pandas, papermill, nbconvert